thestennettreport/TheStennettReport.github.io/Project_2025/Mandate_For_Leadership/Chapter_13.md

 ### 9. KEY QUOTES

-* **"The EPA has become a rogue agency that is more interested in advancing a radical environmental agenda than in protecting public health and the environment." (p.
-418)**  This quote reflects Gunasekara's view of the EPA as an overreaching and ideologically driven agency.
+* **"The EPA has become a rogue agency that is more interested in advancing a radical environmental agenda than in protecting public health and the environment." <sup>(418)</sup>**  This quote reflects Gunasekara's view of the EPA as an overreaching and ideologically driven agency.
-* **"The EPA has been captured by special interests who are using it to advance their own agenda." (p.
-419)**  This quote reveals Gunasekara's belief that the EPA is beholden to environmental groups and is not acting in the best interests of the American people.
+* **"The EPA has been captured by special interests who are using it to advance their own agenda." <sup>(419)</sup>**  This quote reveals Gunasekara's belief that the EPA is beholden to environmental groups and is not acting in the best interests of the American people.
-* **"We need to get back to basics and focus on the EPA's core mission of protecting public health and the environment." (p.
-424)**  This quote highlights Gunasekara's call for a more limited role for the EPA.
+* **"We need to get back to basics and focus on the EPA's core mission of protecting public health and the environment." <sup>(424)</sup>**  This quote highlights Gunasekara's call for a more limited role for the EPA.
 * **"We must repeal the Clean Power Plan and withdraw from the Paris Agreement.
-These are job-killing regulations that are based on junk science." (p.
-425)**  This quote reflects the chapter's skepticism towards climate change and its opposition to regulations aimed at addressing it.
+These are job-killing regulations that are based on junk science." <sup>(425)</sup>**  This quote reflects the chapter's skepticism towards climate change and its opposition to regulations aimed at addressing it.
 * **"We must reduce the EPA's budget and staffing levels.
-The agency has become too big and too bureaucratic." (p.
-454)**  This quote reveals the chapter's desire to shrink the EPA.
+The agency has become too big and too bureaucratic." <sup>(454)</sup>**  This quote reveals the chapter's desire to shrink the EPA.

 ### 10. SUMMARY & SIGNIFICANCE